- Town Hall

 - Contact Us

-Water update......the Boil Advisory has been lifted for Town of Port Barre water customers only. ... [more...]
+Boil Advisory has been lifted for the Town of Port Barre customers.
+This does not include custome... [more...]

 Port Barre, also known as the "Birthplace of Bayou Teche" is a small town located along U.S. Highway 190, approximately 6 miles east of Opelousas and Interstate 49, which came into existence as a port town before the days of the railroads.
 Steamboats traveling along the navigable streams were the only means of transportation and movement of freight.
 "Barre's Landing" was started by the Barre family.
 In 1820, Charles Barre purchased numerous acres along the bayou side from Sieur Jacques Guillaume Courtableau where the Barre family operated a goods handling business and the settlement therefrom grew.
 By act of proclamation, the village of Port Barre was incorporated on the 13th day of July, 1898, by Governor J.G.
 Sanders.